itzgeebee/eCommerce_app/README.md

 I am happy I made this decision because I was able to learn a lot in the process.

 ##Stack
-HTML, CSS, Javascript, Flask(Python), Postgresql, Stripe API for payments
+Flask(Python), Postgresql, Stripe API for payments
 ### Features
 These are the features of the application:
 #### Homepage
-1. Displays the products by the two categories: Phones and Laptops
+1. returns the products by the two categories: Phones and Laptops
-2. Displays the products based on the average rating in descending order
+2. returnss the products based on the average rating in descending order
-3. Displays the products based on the number of purchases in descending order
+3. returns the products based on the number of purchases in descending order
 #### Search
 1. The search feature returns the closest results to the name of the product, the specs of the product and the category
 #### Filter